codeclimate/codeclimate-rubocop/config/contents/rails/inverse_of.md

 ActiveRecord can't automatically determine the inverse association because of a scope or the options used.
-This can result in unnecessary queries in some circumstances. `:inverse_of` must be manually specified for associations to work in both ways, or set to `false` to opt-out.
+This can result in unnecessary queries in some circumstances. `:inverse_of` must be manually specified for associations to work in both ways, or set to `false` or `nil` to opt-out.

 ### Example:
     # good